Gilbert Kanyankore

-Jean Gilbert Kanyankore (born 1954) is a Rwandan former football manager.
+Jean Gilbert Kanyankore (1954 – c.
+25 July 2026) was a Rwandan football manager.

-Early life
+Background

-Kanyankore was born in 1954 in Butare, Rwanda.
+Kanyankore was born in Butare, Ruanda-Urundi in 1954.
 As a child, he fled to Burundi with his family.
 Growing up in Burundi, he attended St Albert Secondary School.
 After that, he attended the Université Pédagogique Nationale, where he studied physical education.
-Altogether, he can speak six languages - French, Lingala, Kirundi, Kiswahili, and Kinyarwanda.
+Altogether, he could speak six languages including - French, Lingala, Kirundi, Kiswahili, and Kinyarwanda.

+On 25 July 2026, it was announced that Kanyankore had died.
+He was 72.

 Career

-During the 1970s and 1980s, Kanyankore played for Burundian side Vital'O. In 1999, he was appointed manager of the Rwanda B national football team, helping the team win the 1999 CECAFA Cup.
+During the 1970s and 1980s, Kanyankore played for Burundian side Vital'O. In 1999, he was appointed manager of the Rwanda B national team, helping the team win the 1999 CECAFA Cup.
 Following this stint, he was appointed manager of Rwandan side AS Kigali, helping the club win the 2001 Rwandan Cup.
 In 2006, he was appointed manager of Rwandan side Rayon Sports, helping the club reach the quarter-finals of the 2006 Kagame Interclub Cup, before returning to Burundian side Vital'O shortly thereafter.

 In 2013, he was appointed manager of Rwandan side Kiyovu Sports.
 However, citing unfavorable working conditions, he soon returned to Burundian side Vital'O for the second time.
 While managing the club, he was described by Burundian journalist Patrick Sota as "the most successful coach in Burundi".
 In 2016, he was appointed manager of Rwandan side APR.
-The same year, he was appointed manager of the Rwanda national football team.
+The same year, he was appointed manager of the Rwanda national team.